 Paragraph 8.
 Disputed Calculations

-(a) If the Pledging Party shall dispute the amount of Performance Assurance requested by the Secured Party and such dispute relates to the amount of the Net Exposure claimed by the Secured Party, then the Pledging Party shall (i) notify the Secured Party of the existence and nature of the dispute not later than the Notification Time on the first Business Day following the date that the demand for Performance Assurance is made by the Secured Party pursuant to Paragraph 4, and (ii) provide Performance Assurance to or for the benefit of the Secured Party in an amount equal to the Pledging Party's own estimate, made in good faith and in a commercially reasonable manner, of its Collateral Requirement in accordance with Paragraph 4.
+(a) If the Pledging Party shall dispute the amount of Performance Assurance requested by the Secured Party and such dispute relates to the amount of the Net Exposure [is this redundant?] claimed by the Secured Party, then the Pledging Party shall (i) notify the Secured Party of the existence and nature of the dispute not later than the Notification Time on the first Business Day following the date that the demand for Performance Assurance is made by the Secured Party [pretty tight time frame!] pursuant to Paragraph 4, and (ii) provide Performance Assurance to or for the benefit of the Secured Party in an amount equal to the Pledging Party's own estimate, made in good faith and in a commercially reasonable manner, of its Collateral Requirement in accordance with Paragraph 4.
 In all such cases, the parties thereafter shall promptly consult with each other in order to reconcile the two conflicting amounts.
-If the parties have not been able to resolve their dispute on or before the first Business Day following the date that the demand is made by the Secured Party, then the Secured Party shall recalculate its Net Exposure by requesting quotations from two (2) Reference Market-Makers (taking the arithmetic average of those obtained to obtain the average Current Mark-to-Market Value) for the purpose of recalculating the Current Mark-to-Market Value of each Transaction in respect of which the parties disagree as to the Current Mark-to-Market Value thereof, and the Secured Party shall inform the Pledging Party of the results of such recalculation (in reasonable detail).
+If the parties have not been able to resolve their dispute on or before the first Business Day following the date that the demand is made by the Secured Party, [This is the same time frame as above and it needs to be at least one day longer so it is meaningful.
+This is not enough time to consult with each other.
+Not enough time to get an LC in the Secured Party’s hands.] then the Secured Party shall recalculate its Net Exposure by requesting quotations from two (2) Reference Market-Makers (taking the arithmetic average of those obtained to obtain the average Current Mark-to-Market Value) for the purpose of recalculating the Current Mark-to-Market Value of each Transaction in respect of which the parties disagree as to the Current Mark-to-Market Value thereof, and the Secured Party shall inform the Pledging Party of the results of such recalculation (in reasonable detail).
+[Need to put in a time frame for how long the Secured Party has to get the quotes.]
 Performance Assurance shall thereupon be provided, returned, or reduced, if necessary, on the next Business Day in accordance with the results of such recalculation.